 Remove from the pan, place in aluminum foil, and brush the top with butter.
 Repeat above steps for the rest of the naan.

 Whole Wheat Skillet Naan is delicious to serve alongside curries, classic Tikka Masala, and any other Indian dish at home.
 Fluffy, crispy bread cooked right in a skillet in under 5 minutes!
 Wrap in foil and store in the refrigerator for up to 2 days.
 To reheat, just heat in a skillet for a few minutes.
-Serve with Tofu Tikka Masala, Indian Chickpea Stew, or Chicken Potato Curry!!
-Preservative free with only 121 calories and 4 Weight Watchers SmartPoints per naan!
+Serve with Tofu Tikka Masala, Indian Chickpea Stew, Slow Cooker Chicken Tikka Masala or Chicken Potato Curry!!
+Preservative free with only 105 calories and 3 Weight Watchers SmartPoints per naan!

 I hope you enjoy these bites of flavor!